 This is what it will take,

-to remember who they are,
+to return to who we are,

 the children of light, water, and clay.